Palillo10/D3-NormalizeData/README.md

 **Congratulations!** In this practice you have learned how to

 1. Normalize data in your reducer for more optimal performance.
-2. Choose data using O(1) time complexity.
+2. Choose data using O(1) time complexity.# D3-NormalizeData